Verifying the existence of maximum likelihood estimates for generalized linear models: Nonexistence in generalized linear models

-The proof of this proposition follows \citet{verbeek1989compactification}, but also draws on an earlier proof by \citet{silvapulle_existence_1981} specifically for binary choice models.\footnote{In \citet{verbeek1989compactification}, the relevant theorems are Theorem 6, which establishes conditions under which the likelihood function has a local maximum that lies on the boundary of the parameter space, and Theorem 4, which establishes that any local maximum on the boundary is a global maximum if the likelihood function is concave.
-Note that we have relaxed the concavity assumption, since it is straightforward to show the weaker result that if there is a local maximum at the boundary induced by separation, the global maximum can only occur at the boundary.} In addition, the necessity of the condition on the boundedness of the $l_{i}(\cdot)$ function is due to \citet{clarkson_computing_1991}; note that we will explore the implications of relaxing this assumption in Proposition \ref{Prop2} later in the paper.
+The proof of this proposition follows \citet{verbeek1989compactification}, while also drawing on an earlier proof by \citet{silvapulle_existence_1981} specifically for binary outcome models.\footnote{In \citet{verbeek1989compactification}, the relevant theorems are Theorem 6, which establishes conditions under which the likelihood function has a local maximum that lies on the boundary of the parameter space, and Theorem 4, which establishes that any local maximum on the boundary is a global maximum if the likelihood function is concave.
+Note that we have relaxed the concavity assumption since it is straightforward to show the weaker result that if there is a local maximum at the boundary, the global maximum can only occur at the boundary.} In addition, the necessity of the condition on the boundedness of $l_{i}(\cdot)$ function is due to \citet{clarkson_computing_1991}; note that Proposition \ref{Prop2} later in the paper explores the implications of relaxing this assumption.

-The general idea is that we want to show that if a vector $\gamma^{*}$ satisfying \eqref{eq:inner}-\eqref{eq:left} exists, the log-likelihood function $l(\beta)$ is always increasing if we search for a maximum in the direction associated with $\gamma^{*}$.
-Otherwise, if no such $\gamma^{*}$ exists, we will show that searching in any direction from any starting point in $\mathbb{R}^{M}$ under the noted conditions always eventually causes the log-likelihood to decrease, such that the function must reach a maximum for some finite $\beta^{MLE}\in\mathbb{R}^{M}$.
-To proceed, let $\gamma=(\gamma_{1},\gamma_{2}, \ldots, \gamma_{M})\in\mathbb{R}^{M}$ be an arbitrary non-zero vector of the same dimension as $\beta$ and $k>0$ a positive scalar.
-Now consider the function $l(\beta+k\gamma)$, which allows us to consider how the log-likelihood function changes as we search in the same direction as $\gamma$ from some initial point $\beta$.
-Differentiating $l(\beta+k\gamma)$ with respect to $k$, we obtain
+The general idea is that we want to show that if a vector $\gamma^{*}$ satisfying \eqref{eq:inner}-\eqref{eq:left} exists, then the likelihood function $l(\beta)$ will always be increasing if we search for a maximum in the direction associated with $\gamma^{*}$.\footnote{This is the same concept as what \citet{geyer2009likelihood} calls the ``generic direction of recession''. } Otherwise, if no such $\gamma^{*}$ exists, then searching in any direction from any starting point in $\mathbb{R}^{M}$ under the noted conditions will cause $l(\beta)$ to eventually decrease, such that the function must reach a maximum for some finite $\beta^{MLE}\in\mathbb{R}^{M}$.